allenporter/stream-addons/rtsp-to-webrtc/DOCS.md

 This add-on is a standalone server that proxies RTSP streams as WebRTC.
 To work in Home Assistant, you also need to configure the *RTSPtoWebRTC* integration.

+Note: It is recommended to use RTSPtoWeb Add-on instead as it is newer and has more features and also supports a better WebRTC API.

 See https://www.home-assistant.io/integrations/rtsp_to_webrtc/ for details on the integration and how it works in Home Assistant.

 ## Networking & Security